Skip to Main Content

 Gun Reciprocity Law

 The State of Alabama recognizes concealed carry pistol licenses or permits issued by other states; however, the carrier must observe all applicable laws while in Alabama.
 Also, a person may carry or transport a long gun (rifle or shotgun) without a permit.
-A person may lawfully transport a firearm, including a handgun, from one state in which they are legal to possess to another state without a permit as required under Alabama law, provided the following conditions are met:
+A person may lawfully transport a firearm, including a handgun, from one state in which they are legal to possess to another state without a license as required under Alabama law, provided the following conditions are met:

 • The firearm is unloaded.